 - Library of Congress.
 Washington, DC.

-- Collections in Universities and Libraries around the US, Canada, and England.
+- University and Library Collections around the US, Canada, Australia, and England.